G SCALE CLASS 66

-Maybe it's the recent burst of hot autumnal weather, but I can't believe it's October already and just a couple of days until the next issue of Model Rail hits the shelves.
+I can't believe it's October already and just a couple of days until the next issue of Model Rail hits the shelves.
 MR162 is on general sale on Thursday and, as I work a few months ahead, I'm now putting together my stuff for MR164, the Christmas issue.
-It's true that, when working on a magazine, you're somehow speeding through the year in indecent haste.
+It's true that, when working on a magazine, you're somehow speeding through the year with indecent haste.

-Anyway, the Blog has been quiet for seven days while I spent most of last week glued to my computer, writing up lots of features, reviews and other odds and ends.
+Most of last week was spent glued to my computer, writing up lots of features, reviews and other odds and ends.
 I also had a jaunt to Chester to meet up with Precision Labels' John Peck, for a tour of his garden railway and an insight into how he creates his superb range of model railway transfers.

 John has modified his '66' for DCC control, including sound and a smoke generator.
-There's also a mini CCTV camera in each cab!
-Look out for a more detailed study on this model in Model Rail sometime in 2012.
+There's also a mini CCTV camera in each cab.